theofn/coursera_public/report.md

 housing purposes.
 A spatial grid on the Darmstadt area is constructed and the data are properly mapped onto the grid using the haversine formulas.
 The data are processed and organized in representative venue categories.
-Using an aggregation operator, the vanue categores are mapped onto the grid segments.
+Using an aggregation operator, the venue categories are mapped onto the grid segments.
 Finally, unsupervised clustering using the k-means method is applied on the data and the cluster results are analyzed as a function of k and the aggregation operator.
 It is found that a good cluster cohesion and realistic representation of the